utshomax/postman-docs/src/pages/docs/administration/token-scanner.md

     url:  "https://www.postman.com/postman/workspace/62d58d93-7e0c-45bf-9daa-cc8e531fc344"
 ---

-The Postman Token Scanner scans your public workspaces, collections, environments, and documentation to find exposed authentication tokens.
-This protects your organization and prevents malicious users from exploiting the tokens.
+The Postman Token Scanner scans public workspaces to detect any exposed secrets.
+It checks all of the collections, global variables, environment variables, API schemas, and documentation in a public workspace to safeguard your organization from potential threats and prevent malicious users from accessing any exposed secrets.

 > The Token Scanner is available on all Postman plans and is turned on by default.